ertiti11/ertiti11.github.io/README.md

 # Site Settings
 name: Jekflix
 title: Jekflix | A blog theme for Jekyll
-description: Jekflix is a template for Jekyll inspired by Netflix and made by Thiago Rossener.
+description: R&B is a hacking blog for red & blue teams.
 tags:
   - blog
   - template